Salem Witch Hunt: Examine the Evidence - Film

 Presented by Essex Heritage and the National Park Service, Salem Witch Hunt: Examine the Evidence features authentic dialogue and the latest research by renowned Salem Witch Trial scholars.
 Scenes depicted in the film were shot at actual locations associated with the Witch Trials of 1692.
 The sites can still be visited today.
-Information on how to visit the sites is below, and also available at the main desk of the National Park Service Visitor Center in Salem, MA.
+Information on how to visit the sites is below.

 Salem Witch Hunt: Examine the Locations.